lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 [Link to code block](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/contracts/Crowdfund.sol#L108).

 - Next, we create a function that makes transfers of donations to other accounts just in cases where a project will be needing funding.
-    - Here we first define our `TransferDonations()` function with the `payable` `modifier` assigned to the `adr` argument we will be transferring the donation.
+    - Here we first define our `TransferDonations()` function with the `payable` `modifier` assigned to the `adr` argument we will be transferring the donation to.
 Then apply the `payable`, `onlyOwner` `modifiers`, and a `public` `specifier` to the function.
-    - The next two lines makes use of the require function restricting transfers to theowner’s account and asserting the value to be transferred is < `_DonationBalance`.
+    - The next two lines makes use of the require function restricting transfers to the owner’s account and asserting the value to be transferred is < `_DonationBalance`.
     - The last three lines make the transfer, update the donation balance, and emit the DonationTransfered Event.

 ```sol